xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-ong-swee-sin-en.md

 > We are using Agile Scrum Methodology, we receive work requests in the form of email and through our support system.
 Here in Malaysia, we have overlapping hours of 1-2 hours with UK and we will have a Scrum Call at the end of our day to update our work status or to hand over our work to our peers.
 We benefit from having 2 shifts a day in which we have an extended 14-16 hours production time a day thus providing faster deliveries.

+**What are your challenges in remote management?
+How do you overcome it?**
+> One significant challenge of managing employees remotely is ensuring they accomplish all their job duties: on time, efficiently, and up to standard.
+We have a daily Scrum Call and time-tracking software to get the best sense of what our team is up to during the workday.
+Regular Skype call within the day is done too to have close interaction with the team members.
+I am giving my trust to the team members and what I am expecting is they must have a good sense of discipline and responsibility.

 **Are the developers in the industry fairly compensated in general?**

 > Yes.
+Personally I can compromise on the salary matter more when working from home than working in the office.

 **How do you achieve work life balance? **

 > I think working from home helps in this aspect.
 I have more quality time; it’s like adding another two hours back to my day – time that can be invested in my children, exercise, hobbies, or preparing a family meal.
+Besides, I like travelling and I will plan for holiday trips whenever I have free time.

 **Would you please talk about your hobby in painting and your art project?**